nodejs/llnode/README.md

 Similar to the `~/.lldbinit` approach, this way LLDB will also load the plugin automatically on start-up.
-Doing this may require additional permissions to be able to copy the plugin libary to the system plugin directory.
+Doing this may require additional permissions to be able to copy the plugin library to the system plugin directory.

 On Linux, run `make install-linux` in the project directory, or if installing with npm, copy `node_modules/llnode/llnode.so`